The Thames carried him away from her, but would it bring him home...?

 She sets off on the long and arduous journey to Yorkshire, but is met with hostility and soon realises she has little choice but to return to London.
 Virtually destitute and desperate, Eloise is faced with her worst nightmare: she must either go to the workhouse, or abandon her children at the Foundling Hospital.
 But she is determined to keep them safe and under her protective wing at all costs...

-Dilly Court grew up in North East London and began her career in television, writing scripts for commercials.
-She is married with two grown-up children and four grandchildren, and now lives in Dorset on the beautiful Jurassic Coast with her husband and a large, yellow Labrador called Archie.
-She is the author of twelve novels.
-She also writes under the name of Lily Baxter.
+Dilly Court grew up in North-east London and began her career in television, writing scripts for commercials.
+She is married with two grown-up children and four grandchildren, and now lives in Dorset on the beautiful Jurassic Coast with her husband.
+She is the author of sixteen novels and also writes under the name of Lily Baxter.
+To find out more about Dilly Court visit her website at www.dillycourt.com